melloware/quarkus-openapi-problem/README.md

 - `quarkus-rest-jackson` and `quarkus-rest-jsonb`
 - JVM and native mode

-## Differences from RestEASY Problem
+## Differences from Quarkus RestEASY Problem

-This library extends the original RestEASY Problem library by providing first-class OpenAPI support, making it seamless to integrate with OpenAPI specifications and tooling.
+This library extends the original [Quarkus RestEASY Problem](https://github.com/quarkiverse/quarkus-resteasy-problem) library by providing first-class OpenAPI support, making it seamless to integrate with OpenAPI specifications and tooling.

+- RFC-9457 support only (dropped support of RFC-7807)
-- Validation constraint violations return HTTP 422 Unprocessable Entity status
+- Validation constraint violations return `HTTP 422 Unprocessable Entity` status
-- `HttpProblem` follows OpenAPI standards with POJO and Builder patterns
+- `HttpProblem` follows OpenAPI standards and is JSON serializable
 - Mapped Diagnostic Context (MDC) values are included in the `context` field
 - Validation errors are represented in the RFC9457 `errors` array
+- `@ApiResponse` for 4xx/5xx automatically get mapped with `content = @Content(mediaType = "application/problem+json", schema = @Schema(implementation = HttpProblem.class))`

 ## Why you should use this extension?
 - __consistency__ - it unifies your REST API error messages, and gives it much needed consistency, no matter which JSON provider (Jackson vs JsonB) or paradigm (classic/blocking vs reactive) you're using.